Parenting From The Heart

 But what about all of those missed skills?

-When it comes to the latter, Dr. Peter Gray suggests only signing kids up for an activity that they absolutely, one-hundred percent want to be a part of.
+When it comes to the latter, Dr. Peter Gray suggests only signing kids up for an activity that they absolutely, one hundred percent want to be a part of.

 Using baseball as an example, the psychologist draws an invaluable comparison.

 When a child plays baseball with the neighbourhood kids, she has to negotiate the rules of the game with her peers.
-It could be that hitting a car or towards the windows of the house are an automatic out.
+It could be that hitting a car or towards the windows of the house is an automatic out.
 She must problem-solve to figure out who should be on what team.
 Also, she needs to play at her highest level to keep up with the big kids and slow down her play to accommodate the younger ones.
 At the same time, she’s working on the skills that would be learned in an organized practice such as hand-eye coordination, throwing, and batting.

 In contrast, within an organized, adult-directed sport, children are mainly learning the skills of the sport but are not using complex cognitive skills to execute the game on their own.
 The adults take on all of the higher-level mental processes.
+When children play games or participate in fun activities without the direction of an adult, they not only have fun doing so, but they learn problem-solving skills and other important social skills that are crucial to a child’s development.

 Read: This is the time to change education for good